 Employee and customer expectations

-In 2020 safety became a key decision in customers visiting a premises and they were quick to complain if they felt the required standard was not being met.
+Over 2020 and the start of 2021, safety became a key decision in customers visiting a premises and they were quick to complain if they felt the required standard was not being met.

 Matching resources and capabilities to the business offer